jerry81/codeingame/G03TowerDefense/strategy.md

 - lost to another guntower spammer
 - he spams, never upgrades, and tries to centralize a bit
 - we could filter out the ends of the map

+- played the top ranked opponent
+- he starts with a flame, glue, and 2 guns at my base
+- his towers are much more consolidated - 3 towers for the entire game

+- on first turn he tries to build firetower on the hottest square on my side since it fails,
+- next turn he builds fire tower on my side in the next hottest square
+- he then builds a glue tower next to the fire tower
+- then he builds a gun tower next to it
+- he then upgrades damage on the firetower
+- he then spams upgrade on the top two towers

+- in a different run
+- he builds the fire+glue combo upgrading the fire
+- it seems like he patches guns whenever an attacker leaks thru in order to never miss gold

+- reintroduce the starting position logic
+- build from enemy base
+- build off of existing towers
+- can have a strategy for specific towers
+  - first tower - fire, hottest spot near enemy base